Evd-V/Bachelor-thesis/README.md

-# Formation of the Milky Way's corona
+# Simulating orbits of dwarf galaxies

-Code about bachelor thesis
+Code for the integration of the orbit of dwarf galaxies orbiting the Milky Way.
+Includes two time dependent dark matter halo growth models to make the orbit integration time dependent.